leotrs/blog/content/read.md

 6. Rowling, J. K. **Harry Potter and the Sorcerer's Stone**.
 London:
    Bloomsbury, 1997.

+7. Tolkien, J. R. R. **The Hobbit, Or, There and Back Again**.
+Boston:
+   Houghton Mifflin, 1966.

 9. Tolkien, J. R. R. **The Lord of the Rings**.
 1967.